 Dwelling, Townhouse: A building containing three or more dwelling units in a row, in which each dwelling unit has its own front and rear access to the ground, no dwelling unit is located over another dwelling unit, each dwelling unit is separated from any other dwelling unit by one or more party walls, and each dwelling unit is occupied by not more than one household.
 Townhouses are residential buildings with three or more dwelling units that share a common wall.
 Each unit is a minimum of two stories.
 Units are typically aligned close to the public sidewalk, although sometimes there are small variations in setback to provide landscaping or diversity in the streetscape.

-Dwelling, Multi-Family (e.g., Apartments, Condominiums): Multi-family buildings incorporate five or more dwelling units in a vertical arrangement within one building.
-Common entrances and interior corridors serve multiple units.
-These buildings are a minimum of two stories with parking typically located behind the buildings.
-Student Housing is considered as Multi-Family.

-Existing Student Housing: Student housing is contained within six (6) individual, 3-story structures (Units A & B, C & D, and E & F) at three different locations on the site.
-There are dormitory rooms and larger living spaces or apartments.
+Existing Student Apartments: Student housing is contained within six (6) individual, 3-story structures (Units A & B, C & D, and E & F) at three different locations on the site.
+Each unit is an apartment with a mix of studios, 1-bedrooms, 2-bedrooms, 3-bedrooms and 4-bedrooms.

-Existing Business / Commercial: Existing Business/Commercial buildings include Kerr Hall, the Retreat House and Pilgrim Hall.
+Existing Business / Commercial/Institutional: Existing Business/Commercial/Institutional buildings include Kerr Hall, the Academic Center, Library, Chapel, Gate House, Retreat House and Pilgrim Hall.

-Existing Institutional / Commercial: Existing Institutional buildings fit within the existing campus as integral and functional parts of the community.
-Their uses on the Upper Campus include the Chapel, Library, Academic Building, learning centers, and offices.
-Institutional buildings serve as landmarks and places of assembly.

-Live / Work: Live/work buildings are designed to combine commercial and residential uses within a single building of two or more stories.
+Live / Work Building: Live/work buildings are designed to combine commercial and residential uses within a single building of two or more stories.
 They are like a townhouse, with a storefront on the ground floor and a residential unit above.
 Storefront space may be a home-based business or may be leased independently.

-Lot: An area of land in one ownership with definite boundaries, used, or available for use, as site for one or more buildings.

-Lot Frontage: Shall be measured along the property line of (I) a public way or a way which the Town Clerk certifies is maintained and used as a public way, or (ii) a way not less than fifteen feet (15) from the center line shown on a plan approved and endorsed in accordance with the subdivision control law, which shall thereafter be considered a street for the purpose of this Bylaw or (iii) a way in existence when the subdivision control law became effective in Hamilton (1955) having in the opinion of the Planning Board, sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular traffic and to provide adequate access for fire, police, and emergency vehicle.

-Institutional: Institutional buildings are used for public or semi-public purposes.
-They have a sense of prominence within their respective neighborhoods.

-Medical Clinic: A facility as defined in 105 CMR 145.020, including a mobile clinic.

-Medical Office: A building designed and used as an office by physicians, dentists, or psychotherapists for the diagnosis and treatment of human patients that does not include overnight care facilities or licensing as a clinic.

-Mixed Use: Two or more uses on a single parcel as a part of a single development plan.
+Lot: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

+Lot Frontage: Shall have the meaning ascribed to such term in §11.0 of the Hamilton Zoning Bylaw; provided, however, that all streets within the BHOD that are in existence as of the adoption of the BHOD shall be deemed to be a street on which lot frontage can be measured and deemed to qualify as sufficient in all respects with the width, suitable grades, and adequate construction standards of the Subdivision Control Law.

+Medical Clinic: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

+Medical Office: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

+Mixed Use: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

 Steep Slopes: For purposes of this Bylaw, steep slopes shall be defined and governed by the provisions of the Stormwater Management Bylaw, Chapter XXIX of the General Town Bylaw.